Chris-Duignan/BE-NC-games/README.md

 The request must be formatted as {inc_votes: <//digits to change the votes by>}.

 Extra changes requested will be ignored by this endpoint.

+## GET /api/reviews

+This endpoint will return an array of all reviews when no query is present.

+This endpoint accepts a category query which will filter the reviews by the category selected.